04.30.26

-When your phone keep saying "no SIM card" — or a variation like “SIM card not found” or “SIM not available” it's likely due to one of these reasons:
+When your phone keep saying "no SIM card" — or a variation like “SIM card not found,” “SIM not available,” or "your SIM is not supported" — it's likely due to one of these reasons:

 You’ll need to troubleshoot what’s going on, because the SIM card is crucial for connecting to a cellular network.
-Definitely don't ignore it, because a SIM or phone that suddenly stops working could be a sign you've fallen victim to a SIM swap scam.
+Definitely don't ignore a SIM card failure, because a SIM or phone that suddenly stops working could be a sign you've fallen victim to a SIM swap scam.

 Often, a simple action or two can resolve “SIM not found” problems.

-If the “no SIM card” message still pops up, here are some other reasons it might be happening and what to do next.
+If the SIM card failure message still pops up, here are some other reasons it might be happening and what to do next.

 To work well, the chip on a physical SIM card has to make a connection with contact points in your phone.

 Not every physical SIM card can fit and work in every phone.
-It has to be the right size and type of SIM card for your device, and the phone has to be compatible with the carrier you are trying to use.
+It has to be the right size and type of SIM card for your device, and the phone has to be compatible with the carrier you are trying to use — otherwise you may see an "invalid SIM" message.
 You also need to activate the SIM.

 If you’re using an eSIM, rather than a physical card, take these steps: